PrincessRuth90/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-A script that display the resultof breath to the power of love
+A script that prints binary to decimal